MundoDele Spanish Grammar

 The Spanish subjunctive becomes clearer when it is taught through meaning, not only through endings.
 MundoDele explains wishes, doubts and emotions as sentence patterns that show what is wanted, uncertain or emotionally evaluated.

-The key idea is simple: the subjunctive often appears when the second clause is not presented as a plain fact.
+The key idea is simple: the subjunctive often appears when the second clause is not presented as plain fact.
 It may be desired, doubted, feared, hoped for or emotionally judged: quiero que vengas, dudo que sea verdad, me alegra que estés aquí.

 How to use this page